Gian-Michele/Tutorials/Generic-Linux/useful_linux.md

 ### sctp

-To verify the binded port in a system (include sctp port) the command to use is:
+To verify a bind port in a system (include sctp port) the command to use is:

     sudo netstat --sctp -tulpn

 ### Disc memory

 To verify the memory on the disc use the command: